top of page

 SCENE 2

-CB: So you’re home!
+CB: So - you’re home!
 Where have you been?
 Have you been thrown out of Cambridge already?
-Did your bear eat a professor?
+Did that bear eat a minor divine?
 Why is your hair growing in uneven patches?
 Have you found a Golden Dolly yet?
 What am I to do?
 The upholsterers, shutter-makers, and ornamental gilders are tormenting me!
 Have you eaten?

 B bows theatrically to his mother